Award Recipients Attend 2017 National Conference

 Minnesota Professional Development Grant

-SongLake Books offers leveled books sold in unique collections for reading programs, including Reading Recovery.
+SongLake Books hand selects the best books from the best companies and organizes them into leveled book sets for guided reading and Reading Recovery.
 Book collections include fiction and nonfiction selections with a variety of genres at each level and are culturally diverse and gender fair.
-Titles are handpicked to target children of all ability levels, especially at-risk readers.
-The recipient is Stephanie Powers, Grand Island Central School District, Grand Island, NY.
+Titles are hand-picked to target children of all ability levels, especially at-risk readers.
+The recipient is Elizabeth Scully, Niagara Wheatfield School District, Sanborn, NY with donor Sarah English.